mymelo/melosession/README.md

 ###Features
 * Read and write values by a key
-* Write any type of document such as json documents.
+* Write any type of document such as json documents
-* Auto sync old and new database.
+* Auto sync old and new database

  ###Use in Node.js
  ```